 - 1 Tbsp Vanilla Extract

-In a small bowl combine spices, honey, maple syrup, and vanilla.
+- In a small bowl combine spices, brown sugar, maple syrup, and vanilla.
 Stir together until blended.

 - Place apple chunks into pot and pour maple syrup mixture over them.